needle-mirror/com.unity.addressables/Documentation~/AddressablesFAQ.md

 - Adding or Changing the class [Namespace]
 - Changing the class name

-#### How to minimise changes to bundles
+#### How to minimize changes to bundles
 Content bundles can be large, and having to update the whole bundle for small changes can result in a large amount of data being updated for a small change to the MonoScript.
-Enabling the "MonoScript Bundle Naming Prefix" option in the [Addressables settings] will build an asset bundle that contains the MonoScript objects, separate to your serialised data.
+Enabling the "MonoScript Bundle Naming Prefix" option in the [Addressables settings] will build an asset bundle that contains the MonoScript objects, separate to your serialized data.
-If there are no changes to the serialised class data then only the MonoScript bundle will have changed and other bundles will not need to be updated.
+If there are no changes to the serialized class data then only the MonoScript bundle will have changed and other bundles will not need to be updated.

+#### Referencing Subobjects
+What gets included in a content build relies heavily on how your assets, and scripts, reference each other.
+This can be tricky when subobjects get involved.

+If an `AssetReference` points to a subobject of an Asset that is Addressable, the entire object is built into the `AssetBundle` at build time.
+If, instead, the `AssetReference` points to an Addressable object, such as a `GameObject`, `ScriptableObject`, or `Scene`, that in turn directly refrences a subobject, only the subobject is pulled into the `AssetBundle` as an implicit dependency.

 [Addressables settings]: xref:addressables-asset-settings#build
 [Assembly Definition File]: https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html